anaconda-graveyard/ae-training/2-house-price-predictions/README.md

 # House Price Prediction Application

-This is an example workflow for training a model in xgboost on house price data, writing a predictor function (`predict.py`), and developing a simple tornado web server application to query the predictor function.
+This is an example workflow for training a model in scikit-learn on house price data, writing a predictor function (`predict.py`), and developing a simple Tornado web server application to query the predictor function.

 ## Tasks